September 26, 2019

 - How do people read the Bible?
 What is the relationship between the personal, communal, and academic perspectives on the Bible?
 What are some of the common scholarly methods of approaching the Bible from an academic perspective?

 - Be able to describe the Documentary Hypothesis in general terms.
 What are J, E, D, and P?
-What phenomena in the text of the Pentateuch have led scholars to embrace the Documentary Hypothesis, and what criticisms have been leveled against it?
+What phenomena in the text of the Pentateuch have led most scholars to embrace the Documentary Hypothesis?

 - What are some of the key differences between Genesis 1 (P) and Genesis 2 (J)?
 How do the early chapters of Genesis reflect awareness of and engagement with the worldview(s) the Hebrews shared with the cultures around them?